 - Advancing policy integration – The Integration Segment of ECOSOC meets once in a year to help member countries chart ways to achieve the three pillars of sustainable development (social, economic and environmental).

 - Development Cooperation Forum – The Forum reviews the latest trends and progress in international development cooperation and promotes coordination across diverse actors and activities.

 - Coordinating humanitarian action – Here, the focus is on how to tackle pressing issues of humanitarian concern.

 - Quadrennial Comprehensive Policy Review (QCPR) comes under this head in ECOSOC.

 - The QCPR is the chief policy instrument of the United Nations General Assembly (UNGA) to define the manner in which the UN development system would work to support countries in their developmental efforts.

 - Providing coordination and oversight – This is the management segment of ECOSOC’s functions.

-- Partnership Forum – This Forum brings together influential government leaders, civil society, private sector and the non-profit sector also to foster international development.
+- Partnership Forum – This Forum brings together influential government leaders, civil society, the private sector and the non-profit sector also to foster international development.

-- It conducts special meetings to address emergency issues and situations such as health emergencies like the Ebola outbreak, global food crisis in 2008, etc.
+- It conducts special meetings to address emergency issues and situations such as health emergencies like the Ebola outbreak, the global food crisis in 2008, etc.